 School Choice is an education that takes place everywhere.
-SPRUCE will be using a primary rental location this year for our full day program.
+SPRUCE will be using a primary rental location this year for our full day program physical location.
 Most classes are offered on the SPRUCE Campus and then SPRUCE collaborates with area organizations at other locations around the Four Corners Area.
-We also purchased property to build our new campus that will be under construction this year with plans to open Aug.
-1, 2022.